Hans Wallach Fellowship

 About the Prize

 Eligibility for the prize is not restricted to psychology majors, but priority will be given to junior majors whose summer project will serve as the first stage of a senior thesis in honors or in course.
-The application is due February 20, 2015 and must include:
+Students are automatically considered for the Wallach if they apply for a summer fellowship through the Natural Sciences and Engineering Division or the Social Science Division to work on research in psychology.

 |2014||Nathan Norem Cheek '15 and Robert Conor Heins '15|